 - the staff member’s annual leave balance exceeds forty (40) days (pro rata for part-time); and

-- the staff member provides written notice to the University stating that she or he wishes to forego the annual leave and receive the payment instead by completing the Request to Cash Out of Leave Form; and
+- the staff member provides written notice to the University stating they wish to forego the annual leave and receive the payment instead by completing the Request Cash Out of Annual Leave in Service Central; and

 - the University agrees to allow the staff member to forego the annual leave.

 The nominated supervisor will make a recommendation in relation to the application to the relevant member of the Executive.
 In exercising their discretion, the matters to be taken into consideration will include the possible work health and safety effect of the staff member foregoing the taking of a period of annual leave, having regard to the pattern and circumstances of leave taken by the staff member during the preceding twelve (12) month period.

 Approved cash out of annual leave will be paid, within a reasonable time, at the rate of pay equivalent to the amount the staff member would have received for working the ordinary hours for the period to be cashed out.

 The following behaviour is prohibited under the Fair Work Act 2009:

 - requiring a staff member to forego annual leave or

 - exerting undue influence or pressure on a staff member in relation to the making a decision whether or not to forego annual leave.